gbif/ipt/DwCAHowToGuide.md

 ### Registering your Dataset using IPT

 The IPT supports automatic registration in the GBIF network.
 In the “Managing Resources” page of your resource, there is a “Visibility” section.
 If the status is set to “public”, then there will be a “Register” button and a drop-down list for institutions.
 Choose the institution with which the resource or dataset is associated, and click the “Register” button.
 Now your dataset and metadata are registered with the GBIF Registry.
-See the [IPT User Manual]((IPT2ManualNotes.wiki) for further details.
+See the [IPT User Manual](IPT2ManualNotes.wiki#visibility) for further details.

 Publishing DwC-A using GBIF Spreadsheet Templates
 -------------------------------------------------

 ***Assumption: The occurrence or simple taxonomic data to be published are not yet captured in digital format OR a simple solution for creating a metadata document to describe a dataset is desired.***

-GBIF provides a set of pre-configured Microsoft Excel spreadsheet files that serve as templates for capturing metadata, occurrence data, and simple species checklists.
+GBIF provides a set of pre-configured Microsoft Excel spreadsheet files that serve as templates for capturing metadata, occurrence data, simple species checklists, and sampling-event datasets.
 The spreadsheets are linked to an online processing system that validates the uploaded (or emailed) spreadsheet file and then transforms the data to a Darwin Core Archive and returns this to the user.

 Below is a set of instructions on how to create a DwC-Archive using one of the GBIF Darwin Core Spreadsheet Templates.
 Each template provides inline help and instructions in the worksheets.
 Filling in the metadata is outside the scope of these instructions; check the separate [GBIF Extended Metadata Profile: How-To Guide](http://links.gbif.org/%20gbif_metadata_profile_guide_en_v1)[25].
-More information on the Spreadsheet Templates is available at the [project website](http://tools.gbif.org/spreadsheet-processor/)[26].

 Generate a DwC-Archive using the Spreadsheet Templates:

 1. Choose the appropriate template:
     1.  ***Metadata Template***: suitable for composing a metadata document.
     2.  ***Occurrence Template***: suitable for occurrence data (specimen, observation).
-    3.  ***Species Template***: suitable for basic species checklists.
+    3.  ***Checklist Template***: suitable for basic species checklists.
 Several options are provided that cater to different styles for representing classifications.
+    4.  ***Sampling-event Template***: suitable for sampling-event data.

 2. Fill in the template, using the inline help and reference guides included on the project site.
 To access the inline information, hover the cursor over cells with red upper-right corners.
-3. Upload the completed template to the Darwin Core Archive Spreadsheet Processor, available online.[27]
+3. Upload the completed template to the IPT and publish it
-4. Process the file.
-When successful, the DwC-Archive will be saved to the same folder as the template.
-The file is ready to share with others or publish through GBIF.
-5. See the section Validation of Darwin Core Archives
-6. GBIF provides an online DwC-Archive Validator to validate the completed archive.
-Archives should be validated to ensure they are properly composed before the final publishing/registration step.

 To use the validator: